ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos-2/use-CI-CD-api.md

 ## 2 Prerequisites

 * Have some Jenkins experience
-* Know how to configure CI/CD in ATS [see CI/CD API reference guide](https://mansystems.gitbooks.io/ats-public-documentation/content/refguide-ats-2/cicd-api.html/)
+* Know how to configure CI/CD in ATS ([see CI/CD API reference guide](https://mansystems.gitbooks.io/ats-public-documentation/content/refguide-ats-2/cicd-api.html/)):
   * Configure a CI/CD Template in ATS
   * Configure a Webservice user in ATS
   * Create the CI/CD API key in ATS